 Remembered is another important word in verse 22, "Then God remembered Rachel" (emphasis mine).
 First, "when the Lord 'remembers' in Genesis and Exodus, this activity is often tied to God's covenant with Israel."
-And by using the word, remembered, the narrator is signaling to us that God's upcoming work in Rachel's life is significant to His covenant with Abraham and the future nation of Israel.
+By using the word, remembered, the narrator is signaling to us that God's upcoming work in Rachel's life is significant to His covenant with Abraham and the future nation of Israel.
 Rachel is part of a grander story.

 The word remember in the Old Testament also indicates God's action.
 This might be confusing for us because our modern usage of remember gives the impression that for all these years God had forgotten Rachel.
-It sounds almost as if after having divinely arranged Rachel and Jacob's meeting and after a lovely wedding reception, God plumb forgot to put her pregnancy on His calendar.
 Fortunately, this is not what the word means here at all.
-Robert D. Bergen says it this way, "'Remembered' is a soteriological verb when used with the Lord as the subject and suggests the initiation of a major new activity by the covenant-making God" (emphasis mine).

 God's remembering us will never be separated from His divine activity and His perfect timing in our lives.
-While Rachel was waiting on the Lord for a child, He was preparing to give her a son who would have a profound effect on the future of God's chosen people.
 Though Rachel had prayed for many years, seemingly to no avail, God heard her prayers and had a far greater plan than she could have imagined.